 The purpose of the scholarship is to provide financial assistance to selected individuals attending an accredited university, college, or technical college, who wish to pursue a 4 year degree in health or environmental sciences, including but not limited to: biology, environmental science, health education, pre-medicine, nursing, agriculture, forestry, natural resource conservation, or wildlife science.

-Hallie Moore (students last names A-L) and Kayla Byrd (students last names M-Z), School Counselors
+Daniel Lisenby (students last names A-K) and Kayla Byrd (students last names L-Z), School Counselors

 Davidson River School